-Experts Say: Here's How To Prevent The Next School Shooting
+Here's How To Prevent The Next School Shooting, Experts Say

 In a school, the next steps include notifying parents, taking steps to protect victims, and referrals to mental health and law enforcement if appropriate.

 Threat assessments are not a fail-safe.
-A local ABC affiliate in Florida did report, based on school records, that a threat assessment was ordered for Parkland suspect Nikolas Cruz, based on an incident that happened in January 2017, a year before the shooting.
+A local ABC affiliate in Florida did report, based on school records, that a threat assessment was ordered for Parkland shooting suspect Nikolas Cruz, based on an incident that happened in January 2017, a year before the shooting.

 But Dewey Cornell at the University of Virginia, another author of the Call to Action, says researchers have gathered good evidence to support the technique, when implemented fully as in Virginia.
 Among the positive impacts, he says, are "reduced suspensions and reduced bullying, students and teachers reporting that they feel safer, and students reporting a greater willingness to report threats of violence."